 Which sharpener is best for you depends not only on your skill, but also the types of knives you use.
 Ceramic knives are harder than steel knives, and can’t be sharpened with traditional sharpeners; some knives are sharpened on one side of the blade while others are sharpened on both sides; the angle of the knife edge can vary depending on the style of knife; and not all sharpeners can handle serrated knives.
 In the end, you might decide that you need more than one sharpener if you have a wide variety knives.

-A nearly foolproof manual sharpener that looks like modern art, the angle that the knife is inserted into the sharpener determines how aggressive the sharpening is.
+A nearly foolproof manual sharpener that looks like modern art, the angle that the knife is inserted into the sharpener determines how aggressive the sharpening is (yes, there is a correct angle for sharpening your knives).
 You can start by sharpening the knife then hone it to a fine finish in the same slot.
 If the knife doesn’t need sharpening, you can use this for honing only.
-This sharpener self-adjusts, and sharpens the knife edge to its original angle, so you don’t need to know the edge angle to sharpen the knife correctly, and there’s nothing to... adjust.
+This sharpener self-adjusts, and sharpens the knife edge to its original angle, so you don’t need to know the edge angle to sharpen the knife correctly, and there’s nothing to adjust.
 The tungsten carbide sharpeners will last a long time, but can be replaced when necessary.

 An Amazon best-seller this manual knife sharpener comes at a bargain price and will sharpen both straight and serrated knives.
 Not only does it sharpen knives for instant sharpness it does so in a way that they stay sharp for longer.